defenseunicorns/uds-docs/src/content/docs/structure/packages.md

     required: true
     charts:  # These charts are deployed in the order listed, use this to your advantage

-      # Adds SSO, postgre, and redis auth secrets which are expected (required) by the main
+      # Adds SSO, postgres, and redis auth secrets which are expected (required) by the main
       # app (if missing, will break the deployment).
 Also includes the UDS Package resource
       # which makes this Zarf Package also a UDS Package.
       - name: uds-gitlab-config